Publishing is the general process that makes your Android app available to users. When you publish an Android app, you do the following:

 the source should prompt the user to re-enable the Allow app installs

 setting for that source.

-In order for users to allow the installation of apps from non-first-party sources on devices running Android 7.1.1 (API level 25) and lower, they should enable the Unknown sources setting in Settings > Security, as shown in Figure 3.
+To permit the installation of apps from non-first-party sources on devices running Android 7.1.1 (API level 25) and lower, users enable the Unknown sources setting in Settings > Security, as shown in Figure 2.

-Note: When users attempt to install an unknown app on a device running Android 7.1.1 (API level 25) or lower, the system sometimes shows a dialog that asks the user whether they want to allow only one particular unknown app to be installed.
-In almost all cases, users should allow only one unknown app installation at a time if the option is available to them.
+When users attempt to install an unknown app on a device running Android 7.1.1 (API level 25) or lower, the system sometimes shows a dialog that asks the user whether they want to allow only one particular unknown app to be installed.
+In most cases, it is recommended that users allow only one unknown app installation at a time, if the option is available.

 In either case, users need to make this configuration change before they can download and install unknown apps onto their devices.

-Note: Some network providers do not allow users to install apps from unknown sources.
+Note: Some network providers don't let users install apps from unknown sources.